JUNOS: AGGREGATE ROUTES VS GENERATE ROUTES – HOW TO SUMMARISE ON JUNIPER ROUTERS

 A QUICK RECAP: WHAT IS A SUMMARY ROUTE?

-Think of route summarisation as like doing a kind gesture to your neighboring routers – the sort of kind gesture that, for example, you might do to your grandfather, or to a dog that saved your life in March 1987.
+Think of route summarisation as a bit like doing a nice gesture to the routers in your network.
+The sort of nice gesture that, for example, you might do to your grandfather, or to a dog that saved your life in March 1987.

 SUMMARY ROUTES IN JUNOS

-There’s a few ways you can summarise routes in Junos
+There’s a three ways you can create summary routes in Junos

 The problem with using static routes to summarise is that the summary stays in your routing table permanently.
-In the example I configured above, I don’t actually have any sub-networks on my device in the 126.96.36.199/8 range.
+In the example I configured above, I don’t actually have any sub-networks on my device in the 192.168.0.0/16 range.
 And yet, the summary route is in my routing table.
 This behaviour may or may not be what you want, but generally speaking you’ll want the summary to disappear if all the sub-networks also go down.
 And to achieve that, Junos gives us two other options.
+One of them is called aggregate routes, and the other is called generate routes.
+Let’s take a look at both of them.

 AGGREGATE AND GENERATE ROUTES: WHAT’S THE DIFFERENCE?